 4) Large Rustic Garden Mirror

-Create the ultimate otherworldly garden feature by using full length mirrors to give the illusion of a portal or doorway.
+Using a full-length mirror vertically will create an “otherworldly” garden feature – the mirror will give the illusion of a portal or doorway.
 This works exceptionally well in vibrant, colourful spaces and is an excellent accompaniment to fairy gardens and other quirky focal points.

 Does your small garden feel claustrophobic and closed in?
 Or are you uninspired by its bland square shape?
 Strategically placed mirrors can add an amazing new dimension and unlimited depth to your back yard.
 Cramped enclosed areas can be transformed into open, airy spaces.
 Mount large mirrors horizontally to create the impression of width or vertically to create the impression of height.
 You will be amazed at the difference a few mirrors can make!

-One of the easiest ways to use a mirror in the garden is to place one in the patio dining area?
-Mount a vertical full length mirror directly behind your table to create some wonderful soothing ambience.
+One of the easiest ways to use a mirror in the garden is to place one in the patio dining area.
+Mount a full-length mirror directly behind your table to create some wonderful soothing ambience.
 This effect is amplified if you have candles or other soft lighting dotted around.
 This technique will instantly improve the ambiance and feel of your garden.
 If you don’t have a patio dining area, use the same trick behind a bench.

 Water tends to damage regular mirrors by separating the reflective surface from the glass.
 This can be prevented in an outdoor setting by sealing the edges of your mirror with waterproof tape.